AdobeDocs/campaign.en/help/v8/start/connect.md

 ---
 # Connect to Adobe Campaign v8{#gs-ac-connect}

-You must install Campaign Client Console to connect to your Campaign application server(s).
+To start working with Campaign, you must install and configure the Client Console.

 The Client Console is a native application which communicates with the Adobe Campaign application server, through standard internet protocols, such as SOAP and HTTP.
 Campaign Client console centralizes all capabilities and settings, and requires minimal bandwidth as it relies on a local cache.
 Designed for easy deployment, Campaign Client console can be deployed from an internet browser, updated automatically, and does not require any specific network configuration as it only generates HTTP(S) traffic.